NatlC/NatlC/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm currently a fourth year student at Toronto Metropolitan University (formerly Ryerson University) residing in Toronto, Ontario 🏠.
-I constantly strive for improvement to contribute to the industry
+I constantly strive for improvement to contribute to the industry.

 🔭 I’m currently working on